Hands up who likes amazing soft white sand, gentle crashing waves and year-round awesome weather?

 The southern coast of Western Australia, also known as the Rainbow Coast has a stunning array of beaches for holidaymakers and locals alike to relax, swim, surf or fish from.

-Located in the Great Southern region, around a 5-hour journey by car south of Perth, this has become our summer escape from the overpowering heat of the Middle East in July/August each year.
+Located in the Great Southern region (although the tourist boards have now renamed it The Amazing South Coast), Albany is around a 4.5-hour journey by car south of Perth.
+This has become our summer escape from the overpowering heat of the Middle East in July/August each year.
 Despite being the middle of the Australian winter when we visit, we still find plenty of opportunities to explore the great outdoors every chance we can.

 Asking to choose our favourite Albany beaches though is like picking between your children!
 Putting family practicality as well as natural beauty front of mind, here’s the Globetrotters countdown of the five most family-friendly beaches, that should feature on any Australian travellers bucket list.

 5. Emu Point Beach